We Are New York Values

 Mission: The Petey Greene Program supplements education in correctional institutions by preparing volunteers, primarily college students, to provide free, quality tutoring and related programming to support the academic achievement of incarcerated people.
 The Petey Greene volunteer experience will inspire our alumni to advocate and take on leadership roles that will re-imagine the criminal justice system.
 We envision a world in which all incarcerated people have access to high quality academic programs.

-Website: http://www.peteygreene.org/nyc
+Website: https://www.peteygreene.org/become-a-volunteer

-Volunteer application: http://www.peteygreene.org/volunteerapplication
+Volunteer application: https://www.tfaforms.com/448823

 Email: nyc@peteygreene.org